How to Handle Amount, Scale, and Unscaled Values

 Overview

-- Avoid floating-point inaccuracies by using and
+- Avoid floating-point inaccuracies by using

-- Treat and
+`scale`and`unscaledValue`for large amounts. - Treat

-- For display and reporting, always reconstruct amounts from and
+`scale`to handle very large amounts while maintaining precision. - For display and reporting, always reconstruct amounts from

 In Fluent OMS, monetary values are represented using three related fields: